michaelvl/osm-analytic-tracker/README.md

 ### Components

 - osmtracker.py  The main script with multiple roles depending on arguments.
+- apiserver.py  An API server providing access to the database.
+The OpenAPI/Swagger API specicication is in [apispec.yaml](apiserver/apispec.yaml).
 - db.py   MongoDB backend for storing changeset information
 - osm/changeset.py  The class which contain the main analysis code.
 Can be used from a command line through csetinfo.py

 The osmtracker.py script tracks OpenStreetMap minutely diffs and optionally filters them through a bounding-box polygon (country-based polygons can be found